MyEtherWallet/knowledge-base-v3/content/Taylor's "Best of Taylor" List/security-and-ethereum.md

 /*
-[FUTURE] Let's talk about security on Ethereum
+Let's talk about security on Ethereum
-Sort: 2
+Sort: 10
 */

 ### Really, you just have to read it here: